PanVidla/car-database-v2/README.md

 ### General
 * ADD: Add the ability to upload images to all the entities that support it.
 * ADD: Color the background of an instance view with the color provided in the Instance detail.
+* ADD: Add the ability to copy selected instances.
+* ADD: Make sure no duplicit entries can be added.
 * CHANGE: Consolidate the many buttons in the Car detail view into a concise nav bar.
 * CHANGE: If a Car is fictional, make its row in the overview colored to signify that.
 * CHANGE: Unify the format of datetime display in overviews and detail views.